award

 Seat Belt Injuries

 Seat belts save lives, but they can also cause injuries during a crash.
-Understanding the types of seat belt injuries helps you recognize symptoms and know your legal options if you get hurt.
+Understanding the types of seat belt injuries helps you recognize symptoms and understand your legal options if you are injured.

 Common Types of Seat Belt Injuries